jpedroschmitz/gatsby-starter-ts/README.md

 import avatar from '@/static/avatar.png';
 ```

-### Switch to npm
+### Switch to Yarn/npm

-This starter uses Yarn 1 (Classic) by default, but this choice is yours.
-If you'd like to switch to npm, delete the `yarn.lock` file, install the dependencies with `npm i`, change the CI workflow, and Husky Git hooks to use npm commands.
+This starter uses pnpm by default, but this choice is yours.
+If you'd like to switch to Yarn/npm, delete the `pnpm-lock.yaml` file, install the dependencies with Yarn/npm, change the CI workflow, Husky Git hooks to use Yarn/npm commands, and uninstall the `gatsby-plugin-pnpm` plugin (you also need to remove it from the `gatsby-config` file).

 ## License